Dandiggas/Dandiggas/README.md

 ## 🚀 What I'm Up To

-- Building a practice application with python-django
+- Currently building a musician practice application with python-django
-- Building a musician hiring platform with golang
+- Currently building a musician hiring platform with golang

 Check out my [coding portfolio!](https://erikc-portfolio.netlify.app/)